AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/magnifier.md

 ---

 Magnifier is a [widget](https://glossary.magento.com/widget) that allows displaying images in 100% scaled size in a separate dedicated layer.
-In Magento it is used by the [gallery](gallery.md) widget for zooming the product images on product pages.
+It is used by the [gallery](gallery.md) widget for zooming the product images on product pages.
 It must be enabled in your local theme `view.xml` configuration file.

 ![Magnifier widget](../../_images/javascript/magnifier-widget.png)